-If a skier decides to continue at risk to the next pass on a mandatory re-ride and:
+If a skier decides to continue at risk to the next pass and:

-- a) Does not complete the pass, the score awarded will be the higher of: - The score from the original pass that was in tolerance; or - The score from the 'continue at risk' pass as though it were at the original speed and rope length. - b) Completes the pass, and that pass is out of tolerance for boat path deviation, the skier shall be entitled to no more than two additional mandatory re-rides for that specific pass.
+- a) Does not complete the pass, the score awarded will be the higher of: - The score from the original pass that was in tolerance; or - The score from the 'continue at risk' pass as though it were at the original speed and rope length. - b) Completes the pass, and that pass is out of tolerance for boat path deviation, the skier shall be entitled to no more than two additional re-rides for that specific pass.
 The skier does not have an option to continue at risk to the next pass.

-Mandatory Re-rides
+Re-rides

-There shall be no more than two mandatory re-rides for boat path deviation in a single pass.
-If during the second mandatory re-ride the boat deviation would require another mandatory re-ride, then the score awarded will be the highest score achieved in tolerance from the original pass or from either re-ride.
+There shall be no more than two re-rides for positive boat path deviation in a single pass.
+If during the second re-ride the boat deviation would require another re-ride for positive boat path deviation, then the score awarded will be the highest score achieved in tolerance from the original pass or from either re-ride.
 The driver shall be warned that the driving is not acceptable, and that he may be replaced.